Home.

 The Courdins of Val Pellice

 This book is the story of a Waldensian family that emigrated to Uruguay from Europe in 1858.
-In 1875 the family relocated to southern Missouri in the United States.
+In 1875 the family relocated to southern Missouri in the USA.

 Conditions in Uruguay become intolerable